duarteocarmo/automation-post/report-automation-part-1.md

 The cell with the `parameters` tag, will allow you to run this notebook from another python script while feeding the `filename` variable, any value you would like.

-Now that we have everything in place, let's generate a report for a new `february_sales.xlsx` excel file.

 Your directory should look like this:

 ```bash
 ├── sales_february.xlsx